Kevin Casas Zamora

-He earned his JD from the University of Costa Rica, his MA from the University of Essex, and his DPhil from the University of Oxford.
-His doctoral thesis, titled “Paying for Democracy in Latin America: Political Finance and State Funding for Parties in Costa Rica and Uruguay,” won the 2004 Jean Blondel PhD Prize from the European Consortium for Political Research for best thesis in politics in Europe and was later developed into a book, under the title "Paying for Democracy."
-In 2007 Casas-Zamora was selected as Young Global Leader by the World Economic Forum.
+Casas-Zamora earned a Bachelor of Laws degree from the University of Costa Rica, where he later served as an associate professor between 1996 and 2006.
+He subsequently obtained a Master of Arts from the University of Essex and a Doctor of Philosophy (PhD) in politics from the University of Oxford.
+His doctoral dissertation, titled "Paying for Democracy in Latin America: Political Finance and State Funding for Parties in Costa Rica and Uruguay", received the 2004 Jean Blondel PhD Prize from the European Consortium for Political Research, awarded annually to the best doctoral thesis in political science in Europe.
+The dissertation was later expanded into the book "Paying for Democracy".